JohnPaulConcierge/zf2-circlical-trans-textDomain/README.md

     'ZfcTwig',
     'CirclicalTwigTrans'

-By loading CirclicalTwigTrans, you will be setting an alias from 'translator' to 'MvcTranslator'.
-If you have an existing translator alias in your system, please remove it.

-It's assumed that you are managing locale in your app's bootstrap.
+It's assumed that you are managing locale and textDomain in your app's bootstrap.
 For example, in your Application module's onBootstrap:

 ```php
 public function onBootstrap(MvcEvent $e)